-This notice is to bring to the attention of both clients and enquirers alike some of the key policies adopted by FORM-A-CO (GIBRALTAR) LIMITED and its associated companies, namely Form-A-Trust (Gibraltar) Limited and Victoria Wealth Management Limited, (herein “the Companies”) that may be of interest to, or otherwise affect them.
+This notice is to bring to the attention of both clients and enquirers alike some of the key policies adopted by FORM-A-CO (GIBRALTAR) LIMITED and its associated companies, namely Form-A-Trust (Gibraltar) Limited, (herein “the Companies”) that may be of interest to, or otherwise affect them.

 DATA PROTECTION NOTICE

-Information provided to Form-A-Co (Gibraltar) Limited and/or to its associate companies, namely Form-A-Trust (Gibraltar) Limited and Victoria Wealth Management Limited is subject to the provisions of the EU General Data Protection Regulations (GDPR) and the rights contained therein shall apply to all Applicants for Business and to Clients.
+Information provided to Form-A-Co (Gibraltar) Limited and/or to its associate companies, namely Form-A-Trust (Gibraltar) Limited, is subject to the provisions of the EU General Data Protection Regulations (GDPR) and the rights contained therein shall apply to all Applicants for Business and to Clients.

 Under the General Data Protection Regulations Form-A-Co (Gibraltar) Limited and its associate companies have legal obligations concerning the processing of information on Applicants for Business and on their Clients.